flatland-association/flatland-book/key-concepts/data_model.md

 - detail harmonize data model with math formulation
 - Do we need concept of Intention/chosen path?
 Where?
 How represented?
 Is this itinerary?
 - update JSON according to class view
+- merge data model with key_concepts or are they two separate view ?